ONE REP MAX (1RM) CALCULATOR

 -

-HOW TO ESTIMATE YOUR 1RM?
+HOW DO YOU INCREASE YOUR 1RM?

 MEASURE YOUR LOAD VELOCITY PROFILE